mlcommons/ck/README.md

 plugin framework (we worked with the community to add similar plugin interface to GCC 4.6+ and plan to add it to LLVM).

-Eventually, unified mechanisms of artifact and knowledge exchange in the CK allows the community to gradually validate and improve shared techniques and data sets thus enabling truly open, collaborative and reproducible research similar to physics and other natural sciences.
+Eventually, unified mechanisms of artifact and knowledge exchange in the CK allows the community to gradually validate and improve shared techniques and data sets thus enabling truly open, collaborative, interdisciplinary and reproducible research similar to physics and other natural sciences.
 To some extent, it can help researchers and engineers become data scientists and focus on innovation while liberating them from ad-hoc, repetitive, boring and time consuming tasks.

 You may check out our motivation as well as real usage scenarios and CK-powered interactive papers (some are based on previous